- Summer Nutrition

 - Joan Lewis Park at 4th Avenue - 11:30

 - Mack Gaston Community Center at 218 Fredrick Street - 12:00

 - Mount Rachel Trail Park at W. Park Street - 12:00

 - Lakeshore Park at 1212 Dennard Drive - 11:30

 - Otic Cook Memorial Park at 800 Parkway - 11:30

 - Veterans Park at the Corner of Veterans and Mitchell Street - 12:00

 Text "Summer Meals" to 97779 for a free summer meal location near you!
 This site includes date of operations, meals available at each location, meal times and more.

-Read more information about summer feeding on our blog.
 Please arrive as close to the feeding time listed as possible.
 All food must be eaten on site.

 Summer Nutrition Sites: